 The Sheffield Insurance Institute, as it was first called, came into existence in 1912.

 Social and sporting events have always been part of the recreational programme.
 In the post war years these included inter-company football and cricket matches, snooker tournaments and swimming galas.
 There were quizzes and dinner dances.
-An annual golf day*is now arranged.
-In the 1970's Sheffield Junior Institute took a football team to play on the continent thus paving the way for the likes of Manchester United and Chelsea.
+An annual golf day is still held, as is a snooker tournament and a quiz.
+In the 1970s Sheffield Junior Institute took a football team to play on the continent thus paving the way for the likes of Manchester United and Chelsea.

 Well before CPD was established Sheffield had a reputation for organising a successful programme of educational and academic meetings and this continues to this day.
 The institute has organised the insurance examinations in the city since its early days.